aisingapore/TagUI/docs/tools.rst

 .. image:: https://raw.githubusercontent.com/adegard/tagui_scripts/master/TagUI_Editor.gif

-TagUI For Python
+RPA For Python
 --------------------
-TagUI for Python is a Python package (``pip install tagui`` to install) which allows you to use TagUI through a Python API.
-Check out `the documentation <https://github.com/tebelorg/TagUI-Python>`_.
+RPA for Python is a Python package (``pip install rpa`` to install) which allows you to use TagUI through a Python API.
+Check out `the documentation <https://github.com/tebelorg/RPA-Python>`_.
 It was created and is maintained by TagUI's creator `Ken Soh @kensoh <https://github.com/kensoh>`_.